-Sautéed zucchini and onions is the best easy side dish ever!
-I use these easy hibachi vegetables when I make hibachi shrimp or hibachi steak bowls, but cooking veggies this way is a great veggie side dish for any night of the week.
-This post was updated January 2021 with some new instructions and images.
+Sautéed zucchini and onions is the best easy side dish!
+I use this easy hibachi vegetables recipe when I make hibachi shrimp or hibachi steak bowls, but cooking veggies this way is a great veggie side dish for any main course you love.

 I love veggies!

 Well, I love all food, but that's a different story.
-Today, let's make a super easy gluten free side dish - hibachi vegetables!
+Today, let's make a super easy gluten free side dish - hibachi vegetables at home!

 This method is just like the hibachi shrimp method from a few weeks ago and could OF COURSE be used with any veggie you like!